shunita/aod/README.md

-# Measuring Deviations from Monotonic Trends through Database Repair
+# Analyzing Deviations from Monotonic Trends through Database Repair

-This repository contains code accompanying the paper **"Measuring Deviations from Monotonic Trends through Database Repair"**.
+This repository contains code accompanying the paper **"Analyzing Deviations from Monotonic Trends through Database Repair"**.
 It includes implementations of:

 - A **Dynamic Programming (DP)** algorithm for computing minimal repairs to enforce monotonicity.
 - A **Heuristic** algorithm offering a faster, approximate alternative.